coledeisseroth/PARMESAN_SemMedDB/README.md

 The format is:

-Score threshold[tab]No. extractions consistent with the manually curated database[tab]No. extractions contradicted by the manually curated database[tab]Accuracy
+Score threshold[tab]No. relationships consistent with the manually curated database[tab]No. relationships contradicted by the manually curated database[tab]Accuracy

 <h4>Predicted relationships</h4>
 Gene modifier predictions for SemMedDB alone will be here: